unrival-protocol/documentation/source/whitepaper.rst

 **UNIVERSAL FEEDBACK**

 Any thing about which certain properties can be confirmed or denied by third parties (be they humans or computer programs) is an eligible Unrival object.
-This may leave out some things, such as first-person experiences or inherently falsifiable claims, but most things are included.
-For example:
+This may leave out some things, such as first-person experiences or inherently falsifiable claims, but most things are included (including some things that are typically beyond the scope of doubt):

 - political parties